japanninja74/OS_embedded-LINUX-crypto-core/Lab_Assignement.md

 NOTE: after booting onto the board the driver can be found in `/lib/modules/<directory>/extra/` where `<directory>` is the only directory present in that path, the name is not known.

 # EX3: Creating the Test Application
+In this exercise you are required to write a test application starting from a template that can be found under the `Templates` directory.
+The application should do some cryptography operations on some data.
+The acutal functionality is up to you.
+A good example is an application that takes a .txt file and either encrypts or decrypts it using a key.